Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-integration-eventhubs/eventhubs-integration/README.md

 ### Configuration credential options

-We have several ways to config the Spring Integration for Service Bus.
+We have several ways to config the Spring Integration for Event Hubs.
 You can choose anyone of them.

 >[!Important]
 >